Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [~] `data_features.sh`: `L` function columns, also the alias alias totalusage="df -hl --total | grep total" can be rewritted as an alias or case `L /` of L because it uses du
 - [ ] `data_features.sh`: refactor extract function: more robustness and error handling. decompress in a folder
 - [ ] `install.sh`: May be possible to achieve a post configuration install to nemo-desktop ? to add some customization such as the rendering thumbnails of images depending on the size
-- [ ] `data_features.sh`: All features must be standarized to the default name and format of the variables for indirect expansion.
-- [ ] `install.sh`: All manual features in `install.sh` should use the installationtype `environmental` and use the generic_install to get rid of common parts of the code.
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
-- [ ] `USR_BIN_FOLDER`: There should be no files in USR_BIN_FOLDER. features such as wallpapers, youtube-dl or cheat have to be moved
-- [ ] `common_data.sh`: Add alias to change-bg alias chwp="change-bg" `(from customizer)`
-- [ ] `data_features.sh`: in net-tools installation: alias ports="netstat -tulanp" # alias nr="net-restart"
-- [ ] `data_features.sh`: Search for a new version of caffeine or do the modifications in the actual version, but do not apply a patch #  wget -O - https://gist.githubusercontent.com/syneart/aa8f2f27a103a7f1e1812329fa192e65/raw/caffeine-indicator.patch | patch /usr/bin/caffeine-indicator
+- [ ] `data_features.sh`: Post installation Search for a new version of caffeine or do the modifications in the actual version, but do not apply a patch #  wget -O - https://gist.githubusercontent.com/syneart/aa8f2f27a103a7f1e1812329fa192e65/raw/caffeine-indicator.patch | patch /usr/bin/caffeine-indicator
 - [ ] `data_features.sh`: restore clonezilla which has been lost in combat clonezilla_launcher="[Desktop Entry] Categories=backup;images;restoration;boot;  Comment=Create bootable clonezilla images Encoding=UTF-8  Exec=sudo clonezilla  GenericName=Disk image utility  Icon=/usr/share/gdm/themes/drbl-gdm/clonezilla/ocslogo-1.png  Keywords=clonezilla;CloneZilla;iso  MimeType=  Name=CloneZilla  StartupNotify=true  StartupWMClass=CloneZilla  Terminal=true  TryExec=clonezilla  Type=Application  Version=1.0"   "--clonezilla|--CloneZilla|--cloneZilla;1;| CloneZilla | Disk cloning, disk imaging, data recovery, and deployment | Command \`clonezilla\`, desktop launcher and dashboard launcher ||  <ul><li>- [x] Ubuntu</li><li>- [ ] Debian</li></ul> | "
 - [ ] `install.sh`: register openoffice file associations
 - [ ] `screenshots`: Screenshot is temporarily saved in clipboard for `paste` in addition to saving the image at `Images/screenshots`